 Impacts on trainee mental health:

 Research and training activities were abruptly halted due to the initial campus closure, which had a large destabilizing effect on trainees and faculty at all levels.
 Loss of data, samples, and months of research time demoralized trainees in addition to setting back their research progress.
 This was further aggravated by the significant disruption of all aspects of their routines, spanning all facets of their lives.
-For many trainees, the situation is compounded by fear of a bleak job market due to the economic downturn.
+For many trainees, the situation was compounded by fear of a bleak job market due to the economic downturn.
 Some trainees also had increased family obligations, such as caring for elderly parents or ailing family members, which took an additional toll on mental health.
-The overall result is a dramatic increase in reports of depression and anxiety, which interfere with even basic levels of productivity.
+The overall result was a dramatic increase in reports of depression and anxiety, which interfere with even basic levels of productivity.

 Teaching

 With the rapid move to remote instruction in Spring 2020, instructors and students were unfamiliar and relatively dissatisfied with this approach to teaching and learning.
 Faculty had to rapidly develop on-line replacements for labs and field trips, which did not always work well, despite their best efforts.
 Some students felt that learning expectations should be relaxed and were unhappy when they were not.
-We anticipate student evaluations to generally be lower.
-Preparing and teaching an online course requires substantially more time than a face-to-face course, further reducing the effort available for research.
-Successful mentoring of graduate students and postdocs has been drastically altered and will likely require extensions of these training periods.
+Preparing and teaching an online course required substantially more time than a face-to-face course, further reducing the effort available for research.
+Successful mentoring of graduate students and postdocs was drastically altered and required extensions of some training periods.
 Mentoring of undergraduates and/or offering of research courses required for our major were eliminated for 20-21.
 Extension programs, where Specialists visit growers/stakeholders for assistance and travel for on-site teaching and demonstrations, were cancelled or rescheduled as Zoom conferences.
 Although webinars allow for some interactions with the industry, the effectiveness of delivering the message is hampered by connectivity problems and lack of in person interactions.
-Additionally, preparation and online delivery to extension clientele requires more time than in-person meetings.
+Additionally, preparation and online delivery to extension clientele required more time than in-person meetings.

 Research Statement